 Vapourlites has been rebranded and given new packaging by consultancy Wonderstuff, which aims to show how e-cigarettes can be a “good thing” in weaning people off tobacco cigarettes.

 On 13 March, Parliament passed the EU Withdrawal Bill, meaning the Brexit process will definitely begin at the end of this month.
-While Theresa May’s Brexit plan aims to be empowering, outcomes for designers still look bleak.
+While Theresa May’s Brexit plan aims to be empowering, outcomes for designers look bleak.
 We look at what the prime minister’s plan means for creative businesses.

 The Design Week Awards is back with a bunch of new awards alongside old favourites to recognise the growing breadth and integration of the industry.
 It’s time to get entering.

 The Finnish tech company has accused Apple of copying 32 of its patented technologies, including design features such as user interfaces and displays.

 Organisation Anti-Copying in Design (ACID) has urged Government to create new laws which will better protect designers’ work once the UK loses access to EU laws.

 The Unified Patent Court Agreement would mean UK designers who hold a patent are still able to protect their work from being illegally copied by companies in other countries.

 British American Tobacco (BAT) and others appealed Parliament’s decision to remove individual designs from cigarette packets in May, but have lost their case.

 A change to copyright law means that fake versions of classic design icons such as Ray and Charles Eames’ chairs will stop being sold from 28 January 2017 onwards.